X

 What would a trip to Africa be without a day spent game-viewing?
 Etosha National Park's "salt desert" is an important resource for the mixture of wildlife that inhabits this land.

-Naukluft National Park yields an excellent display of animals as diverse as the baboon, rock hyrax or leopard.
+Namib-Naukluft National Park yields an excellent display of animals as diverse as the baboon, rock hyrax or leopard.
+Our time on Botswana features the incredible wildlife diversity of both Chobe Park and the Okavango Delta.

-This is a perfect adventure through a country that serves as an excellent showcase of what makes Africa such a compelling continent for so many travellers.
+This is a perfect adventure through a regiony that serves as an excellent showcase of what makes Africa such a compelling continent for so many travellers.

 Prices below are per person, twin-sharing costs in US Dollars (USD).
 Pricing does not include airfare to/from the tour and any applicable taxes.
 For single supplement rates and taxes (if any), please refer to below Prices & Dates table.
 For general information on flights to/from the tour, click here.